parth-20-07/Motion-Planning-Online/README.md

 Each Assignment shown here has a detailed explaination in its own directory.
 Please refer the individual directories for in-depth explaination of how the code works.

+⚠*Warning: The complete system and assignments are built on Ubuntu 20.04 and not tested on other systems.*
+🗒*Note: But if you understand the codes enough and are smart enough, it will be super simple to port it on the system that you like.
+I understand coding enough to build all these things but still am not too expert to build cross-platform products yet!*

 # How to run the Assignments

 ## Task 0: Setup Basic Tools